UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 From 6 April 2026, the eligibility framework is simplified but significantly widened.

 The Lower Earnings Limit no longer applies to SSP.
-Eligibility is no longer restricted by the Lower Earnings Limit, so eligible employees are not excluded from SSP because of low earnings, provided the remaining statutory conditions are met.
+Eligibility is no longer restricted by the Lower Earnings Limit, so eligible employees are not excluded from SSP because of low earnings, provided they are an employee for SSP purposes, are incapable of work because of illness, satisfy the notification requirements and have a qualifying period of incapacity.

 In practice, this removes two of the main filters that previously limited SSP exposure.
 Employers should expect SSP entitlement to arise earlier and across a broader range of roles, particularly among part-time, casual and lower-paid staff.

-Sickness notification rules continue to apply under both the current and post-April 2026 regimes.
+Sickness notification rules continue to apply post-April 2026.

 DavidsonMorris Strategic Insight